Kara Wai

 Kara Wai Ying-hung BBS (惠英红 (惠英紅)) is a Hong Kong actress best known internationally for her roles in wuxia films produced by the Shaw Brothers Studio in the 1970s and 1980s.

 Wai has since portrayed a wide range of roles on screen and on television with much success.
 She is the inaugural and a three-time recipient of Hong Kong Film Award for Best Actress.
 Her portrayal of a mother in the 2009 film At the End of Daybreak won her acting awards at the Hong Kong Film Awards, Hong Kong Film Critics Society Awards, Changchun Film Festival, Pacific Meridian, Asian Film Awards, and Golden Horse Awards.
-In following years, she went on to win multiple acting trophies throughout Asia Pacific from film roles, making her as one of the most celebrated Hong Kong actresses.
+In following years, she went on to win multiple acting trophies throughout Asia Pacific from film roles, making her one of the most celebrated Hong Kong actresses.

-On 1 July 2018, she was awarded Bronze Bauhinia Star (BBS) by the Chief Executive of Hong Kong Special Administration Region, in recognition of her contribution to Hong Kong film industry and acting performances.
+On 1 July 2018, she was awarded Bronze Bauhinia Star (BBS) by the Chief Executive of Hong Kong Special Administration Region, in recognition of her contribution to the Hong Kong film industry and acting performances.

 Personal life

 Born in Hong Kong, she is the fourth oldest out of six children.
 She is of Manchu descent.
 Her elder brother was Austin Wai.
 In her early years, Wai's family resided in the poor shanty town of Rennie's Mill.
 She did not continue her education beyond completing primary school.
 In her interview on Be My Guest, Wai revealed her family lost their savings due to her father's business acquaintances.
 Left penniless, Wai's mother, herself, and her siblings were forced to peddle goods on the streets of Hong Kong.
 As a teen, she often sold gum and souvenirs in Wan Chai to sailors.

 At the age of 14, she began taking dance lessons at the now defunct Miramar nightclub and Northern style weaponry lessons from Donnie Yen's mother, Bow-sim Mark.
 Wai performed Chinese dance in a nightclub for three years from age 14 to 17.
 Director Chang Cheh is her godfather.

-In 1999, she suffered from depression, and her career was in low ebb.
+In 1999, she suffered from depression, and her career was at a low ebb.
 She attempted suicide at the age of 40.
 In 2003, with the help of friends and relatives, Wai began to recover.

 In March 2021, Wai expressed her support for cotton produced in Xinjiang after several companies announced they will stop purchasing cotton from the region due to concerns over forced labour from Uyghurs; a move echoed by most Chinese celebrities.